Suite SF 15

 Edinburgh Napier is ranked eighth in the UK for ‘value added’, which measures students' entry qualifications against the degree results they go on to achieve.
 The University also runs ‘Confident Futures’, a programme which develops employability skills.

 The University of Gloucestershire is made up of three campuses, two in Cheltenham and one in Gloucester, and was awarded university status in 2001 following the merger of numerous institutions.
-8,000 students are currently enrolled from over 60 different countries.
-The University of Gloucestershire was ranked second in the UK for international student support following the International Student Barometer in 2014.
+10,000 students are currently enrolled from over 60 different countries.
+The University of Gloucestershire was ranked fifth in the UK for international student support following the International Student Barometer in 2017.

 Many courses feature local and international field trips and the option to spend a semester abroad on a student exchange.
-The Degreeplus initiative combines internships with formal training to improve employability after graduation.
 Gloucestershire also offers two year ‘fast-track’ courses in subjects such as Law and Business, allowing students to enter the workplace or further training faster and at a lower cost.
-The University has also been awarded14 National Teaching Fellowships and have a strong portfolio of lecturers with industry experience.
+The University has also been awarded 14 National Teaching Fellowships and have a strong portfolio of lecturers with industry experience.

 INTO is dedicated to providing world-class experiences to international students looking for support and preparation leading to top UK universities.
 INTO have 12 modern study centres offering our students’ excellent educational environments in either campus based universities or cosmopolitan city centre locations.